itsnotduc/blink/README.md

 # Blink 🚇⚡

 Blink is a tap-to-pay transit app designed for Vietnam’s metro and VinBus network 🚍.
-Built from scratch during a 30-day coding bootcamp, this app helps users plan routes, pay fares, and track rides in real-time.
+Built from scratch during a 30-day coding bootcamp (on-my-own, self-taught), this app helps users plan routes, pay fares, and track rides in real-time.
 Powered by Python (FastAPI) for the backend, React Native (Expo) for the mobile frontend, PostgreSQL for data storage, Redis for caching, and Docker/Render for deployment—all using free tools! 💻 Features include route planning, fare management, real-time tracking, and future ML-powered arrival predictions.
 Let’s make transit smooth and smart! 🌍

 ## ✨ Features
 - **Route Planning** 🗺️: Find the fastest path through Saigon’s metro using BFS-powered graph traversal—like going from Bến Thành to Suối Tiên in a snap!